neatnik/omg.lol/info/Billing/payments.md

 ## Currencies

 Stripe is rolling out a new automatic currency conversion program and are adding new currencies all the time.
-As of now, in addition to USD, payments can be made in EUR, GBP, and CAD.
-On October 20, 2022, payments can also be made in AUD, MXN, JPY and SGD.
+As of now, in addition to USD, payments can be made in EUR, GBP, CAD, AUD, MXN, JPY and SGD.
+WOW!

-## Alternative payment methods

-We prefer to keep things simple and use the payment methods listed above.
-If you would like to discuss any special circumstances related to payments, you can [contact us](/info/contact) at any time.